2KAbhishek/termim.nvim/README.md

 </div>

-termim.nvim improves your default neovim terminal experience while still keeping things super simple.
+termim.nvim improves your default neovim terminal experience, keeping it super simple.

 ## ✨ Features

+- Auto enter insert mode when opening terminal
 - Cleans up unnecessary clutter from terminal UI
 - Auto closes terminal once process exits
 - Terminals do not mess with your buffer list
 - Handy commands to access full screen and split terminals
-- Extend commands easily with any program of your choice
+- Extend commands with any program of your choice

 ## ⚡ Setup